JiexinLee/blog/README.md

-# flutter App for Lee's blog
+# Flutter App for Lee's blog

 An App with multiple functions and animations, post regularly with learning experience in Flutter.